-Through September, three Park Experiences – Keeper’s Chit Chat, Manatee Mania Wildlife Tour, and the Reservoir Cruise – are temporarily suspended due to safe distancing measures, and shows are limited to a maximum capacity of 50 people.
-Note that the popular Amazon River Quest will also be closed for annual maintenance from 14-28 September.
+At the moment, Keeper’s Chit Chat is temporarily suspended due to safe distancing measures, and shows are operating at limited capacity.
+Note that the popular Amazon River Quest will also be closed for annual maintenance from 13 Jun – 28 Sep 2021.
 Click here for the latest information on closures and openings.

 As Asia’s “first and only river-themed wildlife park,” the River Safari projects a strong message about projecting fragile freshwater ecosystems, and in addition to the pandas, it showcases threatened species such as manatee (soooo cute!) and Mekong giant catfish.

 It’s because of these elaborate exhibits – constructed to mirror iconic rivers such as the Mississippi, the Mekong, and the Nile – that much of the River Safari Singapore is indoors.

 Across the River Safari’s 11 “zones” representing different geographic ecosystems you’ll find a wide variety of animals (like cute and cuddly Otters and Pandas), reptiles (crocodile-like Indian Gharials, Green Anacondas), and sea creatures (Electric Eels, Giant Freshwater Stingrays), among many others.

 If you take the Wild Amazonia River Quest Boat Ride (which costs extra at $3 for children/$5 for adults), you’ll have the chance to spot even more animals up close, including a Jaguar, Red Howler Monkeys, Tapirs, a Giant Anteater, a Capybara, and many more.